Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-underscores.md

 { /* ... */ }
 ```

 Like many of you, I've grown accustomed to reading pascal and camel cased code.
-The rest of my code follows these casing rules, so I prefer to be consistent and treat tests as some form of _special case_.
-It is just code after all.
+The rest of my code follows these casing rules, so I prefer to be consistent and not treat tests as some form of _special case_.
+Tests are just code after all.

 ### MVC Partials